-CHICAGO If you're ecology minded, the news hasn't been all that green of late, with ice caps and glaciers melting and storms becoming more destructive.
+CHICAGO (Reuters) - If you’re ecology minded, the news hasn’t been all that green of late, with ice caps and glaciers melting and storms becoming more destructive.
 But there is a huge silver lining for long-term investors in environmentally-friendly companies and technologies.

 To stave off a nearly 5-degree global temperature increase by 2100, nations must cut their global greenhouse emissions by up to 70 percent by the middle of this century, according to a recent report by the Intergovernmental Panel on Climate Change.